changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-concepts-state.md

 <properties
-   pageTitle="状態の定義と管理 | Microsoft Azure"
-   description="Service Fabric でサービスの状態を定義し管理する方法"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="appi101"
+   pageTitle="Defining and managing state | Microsoft Azure" description="How to define and manage service state in Service Fabric" services="service-fabric" documentationCenter=".net" authors="appi101"